knewplay/book-programming-essential/computer-fundamentals/basics.md

 date: "2023-06-22"
 author: "Andrei Guevorkian"
 illustrator: "Dengyijia Liu"
+questions:
+  - ["jacquard", "Why isn't the Jacquard loom considered to be the first computer?"]
+  - ["mouse", "Does a computer absolutely need to have a keyboard and a mouse in order for it to be a computer?"]
+  - ["parallel-universe", "In a parallel universe, if a mouse was used as both an input and an output to a laptop, what would that look like?
+Think of possible scenarios.
+This is a creative exercise.
+Do not think logically and ask \"why would anyone do this?\".
+It doesn't need to make practical sense."]
+  - ["sound-processor", "Consider a hypothetical device called the 'Sound Processor.'
+This device is designed to take in sound and produce processed sound based on which button the user presses (modify pitch, tone, and other audio transformations)."]
+  - ["calculator", "Why isn't a basic calculator considered a computer?"]
+  - ["simple-computer", "What is the simplest, non-general-purpose computer you can imagine?
+What components would it have?"]
 ---

 Is your smartphone considered a computer?
 How about the components inside your oven that allow you to connect to it via an app?
 What are the minimum requirements for something to be considered a computer?
 That's what we'll explore in this article.